AvaProtocol/OAK-docs/_docs/proxy-collator-permissions.md

 tags: [infra, collator]
 ---

-## Account Proxyies
+## Account Proxies

 Turing allows users to delegate access to a limited number of actions to other users.
 This can be useful in two scenarios while collating.

 ## Use a collating service

 Assigned collators might prefer to allow an experienced service provider to run a collator on their behalf.
 However, sharing a wallet's private key is a bad practice and can be dangerous when the wallet contains significant funds.
-The `Session` proxy type allows a wallet that has joined to the collator candidate pool to delegated session key rotation to another wallet without granting access to underlying funds.
+The `Session` proxy type allows a wallet that has joined to the collator candidate pool to delegate session key rotation to another wallet without granting access to underlying funds.

 ### Step 1: Prepare to delegate